lead generation

 A B2B company used data analytics to analyze lead source performance

-and found that leads from LinkedIn had a higher Lead-to-Customer Conversion Rate compared to other sources.
+and found that leads from LinkedIn had a higher Lead-to-Customer Conversion Rate than other sources.

 By reallocating their budget to focus on LinkedIn,